Note: This is Lesson 17 of our Free Email Feeds & Speeds Master Class. Click here to learn more about the Master Class.

 Stay off-center when Face Milling

-If your cutter is wider than the cut, don’t position the cutter right on the centerline–keep it on one side or the other.
+If your Face Mill is wider than the cut, don’t position the cutter right on the centerline–keep it on one side or the other.
 This loads one side of the cutter and makes for a more stable cut since the cutting forces will tend not to move around the way they do when the cutter is centered.
 Ideally, position on the side (based on spindle revolution) that results in climb milling where the chip starts large and gets smaller.
 This is left of center for a clockwise spindle rotation.
 A centered cutter has a large average chip thickness throughout, but an offset cutter can start chips large and have them get smaller, which is more favorable geometry as we discussed under Cut Entry and Exit.

 BTW, I mentioned above that a good Feeds and Speeds Calculator will keep track of qualitative tips, like this one.
 If you read tooling catalogs as much as I do, you’ll know that there are hundreds if not thousands of such tips.
 Who can remember all of them when it’s time to program a part?
 Nobody can, even experienced machinists are lucky to remember a fraction of them all.